-An “industry specialist” look at the rise in the price of oil in this week's magazine “L'Usine Nouvelle”.
+A look from an “industry specialist” on the rise in the price of oil in this week's “L'Usine Nouvelle” magazine.

-Summary: World oil consumption continues to increase.
+Summary: Global oil consumption continues to rise.
 In 2004, it increased by 3.2% compared to 2003.
-With the popularity of 4-4 large displacements, the development of China, India and other emerging countries, the trend will further accelerate.
+With the popularity of 4-4 large-displacement cars, the development of China, India and other emerging countries, the trend will accelerate further.

 Two questions dominate the market:

-- What is the real production capacity of Saudi Arabia, which could serve as a safety valve in the event of a crisis?
+- What is Saudi Arabia's real production capacity, which could serve as a safety valve in the event of a crisis?

-Saudi Arabia (whose production is exclusively the responsibility of national companies with public capital) has always claimed to have the capacity to rapidly increase (a few weeks or months) its production with a minimum of investments to be committed.
-But reassuring statements to Westerners are no longer enough.
+Saudi Arabia (whose production is exclusively the responsibility of state-owned national companies) has always claimed to have the capacity to rapidly increase (a few weeks or months) its production with a minimum of investment to be made.
+But reassuring statements directed at Westerners are no longer enough.
 No giant fields have been discovered for thirty years, the deposits are aging and extraction techniques have found their limits.
-With the approach of the test of truth, Saudi Arabia has just admitted that in reality, it would take 2-3 years to increase production, at the cost of colossal investments, for an unsatisfactory quantity and an oil probably bad quality.
+With the approach of the test of truth, Saudi Arabia has just admitted that in reality it would take 2-3 years to increase production, at the cost of colossal investments, for an unsatisfactory quantity and probably oil. bad quality.

 Conclusion: quite disturbing.